 Cruising Africa: African Attractions

 When you think of cruise destinations, you might not instantly think of Africa.
 That said, this continent receives a regular influx of cruise ships from all around the world.
-North Africa attracts ships thanks to its Mediterranean ports and even the continent’s southern parts receive cruise ships periodically.
+North Africa attracts ships thanks to its Mediterranean ports, and ships cruising Africa even reach the continent’s southern parts periodically.

 African Ports: Where the sea meets the desert